ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 So, even though we don't use the *usart.Driver.Read* method it was compiled in, same as *DisableRx*, *RxDMAISR*, *EnableRx* and other not mentioned above.
 Unfortunately, if you assign something to the interface, its full method set is required (with all dependences).
 This isn't a problem for a large programs that use most of the functions anyway.
 But for our simple one it's a huge burden.

-We're already close to the limits of our MCU but let's try to print some numbers (import *strconv* package instead of *io*):
+We're already close to the limits of our MCU but let's try to print some numbers (you need to replace *io* package with *strconv* in *import* section):

 ```go
 func main() {